American democracy is under attack.

 Throughout our nation’s long and often tumultuous history, the Capitol and other symbols of American democracy have previously come under attack.
 None of these previous transgressions, however, have approached the level of shamefulness displayed during the events of Jan.
 6. During the War of 1812, an outnumbered yet rancorous force of British regulars tore through the streets of Washington, D.C. with the singular intention of wreaking havoc and destroying as many structures as possible before inevitably being driven from the city.
 Fortunately, when English architect Benjamin Henry Latrobe designed and constructed the Capitol Building, he used a flame-resistant, iron infrastructure; although fire incinerated the upper layers of the building, the iron undergirding did not crumble.
 A tangible representation of the democratic process that occurs within its walls, the Capitol and the values it represents, while burned, did not fall.
 Instead, a powerful thunderstorm descended upon the city and quelled the ravaging flames.
 In the wake of this most recent act of blatant insurrection, we are in need of another storm to suppress this dangerous political behavior.
 Now, though, our storm is not one from nature but one of words as loud as thunder, actions as visible as lightning, and condemnation as engulfing as torrential rain.

 Forty short years later, the nation’s Capitol was once again marred by vitriolic disdain for the Union, albeit this violence came from within and had a distressingly racist overtone.
-May 22, 1856, in response to a speech, confrontational in its egalitarianism, that was delivered by the staunchly abolitionist senator Charles Sumner of New York, Congressman Preston Brooks of South Carolina entered the Senate chamber and mercilessly caned Senator Sumner to within an inch of his life.
+May 22, 1856, in response to a speech, confrontational in its egalitarianism, that was delivered by the staunchly abolitionist senator Charles Sumner of Massachusetts, Congressman Preston Brooks of South Carolina entered the Senate chamber and mercilessly caned Senator Sumner to within an inch of his life.
 Five years after that, eleven Southern states seceded from the Union, catalyzing the US Civil War and tearing the nation apart.
 At one point, the army of Confederate general Robert E. Lee came within twenty-five miles of Washington before being rebuffed by the United States army.
 Although no sizable hostile force entered the city during this war or its preceding events, the Capitol was nonetheless tainted by the virulent and racist hatred of the Southerners, who deserted their Constitution in order to protect the institution of slavery.
 Blood was spilled on the Senate floor; the nation was shorn in two, but the Capitol Building continued to stand proud as a symbol of America’s democratic values, as it always had.
 These Southern lawmakers, with the notable exception of Senator Andrew Johnson from Tennessee, were all derelict in their duty to the Constitution, yet America’s democracy prevailed.
 Once again, we must fight, using all legal means, to preserve our democracy in the wake of actions committed by complacent lawmakers beholden to a foul ideology, and we must again prevail.

 While there are no longer Civil Wars and politicians being caned on the Senate floor over racial issues, the police response to the terrorism of Jan.
 6, when compared to the predominantly peaceful Black Lives Matter protests, highlighted the glaring and continuous discrepancy between the treatment of black and white people in America.
 Whereas the Black Lives Matter protests in Washington, D.C. were met by a sizable force of well-armed officers, the anticipated and publicized mob of Trump supporters was presumed to be nonviolent and were, therefore, met with open gates, selfies, and general pleasantness until they began literally ransacking the Capitol Building.
 This differentiation in response is, of course, not representative of the beliefs of all police officers, but it is consistent and obvious enough to be a serious problem and indicative of continual systemic inequality within the United States.